Last Updated on

 They also have an awesome KidSafe line.
 This is a child friendly line of oils developed by Aromatherapy expert Robert Tisserand, perfect and safe for kids between 2 and 10 years old.

 Winner: Young Living.
-Young Living may actually pip Plant Therapy to the post, boasting a slightly wider range of different products, including a big range of health products, dietary oils, and a bigger range of accessories.
+Young Living may actually pip Plant Therapy to the post, boasting a slightly wider range of different products vs its competitor, including a big range of health products, dietary oils, and a bigger range of accessories.
 Plant Therapy does include an organics range and KidSafe oils however, which Young Living lacks.

-One thing that the two suppliers do differently is the way they sell their products.
+One thing that Plant Therapy does differently vs Young Living is the way they sell their products.

-Young Living follow a Multi-level Marketing or Direct Selling model.
+Young Living follows a Multi-level Marketing or Direct Selling model.
 This means that just about anyone can sign up as a representative and start selling Young Living products.

 Although this can be great for oil lovers and enthusiasts to build up their own essential oil businesses, it also means non-qualified, non-trained people can begin selling.
 And therefore some representatives may make false or inaccurate claims.

-This selling models means it is also harder to guarantee, across-the-board customer service, and there have been some complaints in the customer care department.
+This selling model means it is also harder to guarantee, across-the-board customer service, and there have been some complaints in the customer care department.

-Plant Therapy follow a simple online selling model directly through the website.
+Plant Therapy follows a simple online selling model directly through the website.
 Users just create an account and then purchase oils or other products directly.